elixirland/xl-template/README.md

 >   1. **Reviewed**: Available for use and has been reviewed.

 > [!IMPORTANT]
 > Exercises that are reviewed might still undergo changes, to ensure continuous improvement.
+You can provide feedback by [opening an issue](https://github.com/elixirland/xlc-book-club/issues/new) or contributing to this repository's [discussions](https://github.com/elixirland/xlc-book-club/discussions).

 ## Description
 ### Background